Skip to main content

 The includes() method is case sensitive.

-Explain, the function and syntax of both string startsWith() and endsWith() methods?
+Can you explain the function of both string startsWith() and endsWith() methods?

 View Answer: